fwd/docs/README.md

 git push -u origin "master"
 ```

-## ❯ Optional: Set Up Pages
+## ❯ Free Public Hosting

+- Repo must be Public.
 - Visit your Repo's [Settings](/../../settings/pages) Page
 - Source --> "Master" --> "/Root" --> **\[ Save \]**

-#### Use Custom Domain:
+#### Optional: Use Custom Domain:

 - Visit your Repo's [Settings](/../../settings/pages) Page
 - "Custom domain" --> "Add Domain" --> **\[ Save \]**

+## ❯ Private Hosting

 > If you want to keep Docs private.
 That's fine.
 Make sure Repo is private.
 Bring your own server to host ```/index.html``` and the rest of the files.

 ## ✅ Done

 You now have free, reliable hosting for your docs.
-Nice.

 Visit: https://NAME.github.io/REPO